 First time: Study year 2018-2019

 The students should understand and be able to describe the principles of fluid mechanics and apply these for solving practical problems.
-Students should be able to apply fundamental physical laws to fluid in motion, and on this basis give a mathematical description of simple flow phenomena.
-The student should be able to use this for solving problems related to flow of liquids in pipes and channels.
+The students should be able to apply fundamental physical laws - mainly in control volume form - to fluids in motion, and on this basis give a mathematical description of simple flow phenomena.
+The students should be able to use this for solving problems related to flow of liquids in pipes and open channels.
 The students should be able to conduct simple experiments on moving fluids.

-Lectures, exercise sessions with a teaching assistant, laboratory exercises and a compulsory assignment.
+Lectures, exercise sessions with a teaching assistant, laboratory exercises and compulsory assignments.